Dorothy Wadham Building

 Information for students

-Building schedules permitting, Wadham will be offering undergraduates starting in 2018 and beyond, accommodation in College owned sites throughout their studies.
-First year students will be housed at the main site in Parks Road, second years will be located at Iffley Road and final years will return to the College site or be based at Merifield in Summertown.
+Building schedules permitting, Wadham hopes to offer undergraduates starting in 2018 and beyond, accommodation in College owned sites throughout their studies.
+First year students will be housed at the main site in Parks Road, second years will be located at Iffley Road (from 2019) and final years will return to the College site or be based at Merifield in Summertown.

 Rents will include heating, electricity, water, wifi and insurance (though a charge for utility usage may be separated out to encourage efficient usage) as well as top-up cleaning.
 Rents will be payable in instalments and the date each instalment is due will be included in the offer of accommodation.
 Rents will be payable in various ways including online, bank transfer, credit/debit card, or cheque.
 The rents for the first year of occupation will be published on the College’s website by the end of Trinity Term 2019.
 Our current accommodation charges can be found here.